Maternity Services

 • For pregnant people your birth partner is welcome to accompany you to all your appointments including your scans, however children are unable to attend.

 • There is a drop off area outside Rockingham Wing, but currently no parking spaces directly outside.
-Please use the multi-story car park (B) and ask your midwife for an extended stay car parking permit.
+Please use the multi-story car park (B) and ask your midwife or ward clerk, on admission to the unit, for a concession slip for you stay.
 For more information on car parking at Kettering General Hospital.

 • We are currently having some urgent estates work taking place at the front and upper levels of Rockingham Wing.
 Please bear with us during this time.